Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Two-points correlations on trees

-We will analyse Wilson's algorithm with the random walk launched in the first step of the algorithm starting at $x$ an the random walk in the second step starting at $y$.
+We will analyze the expression in \cref{LEdec}.
 Let $z$ denote a vertex halfway between $x$ and $y$.
 For notational simplicity we assume that $d$ is even, so that $z=x+\tfrac{d}{2}$.
 The argument in the case where $d$ is odd is similar.
 Note that the vertices $x$ and $y$ are disconnected in $\Phi_q$ if both the random walks starting at $x$ and the random walk starting at $y$ are killed before reaching vertex $z$.
 So, we have that

 Let $\tau_{S}(k)$ denote the hitting time of $k \in \Z$ by $S$.
 A coupling of $\tilde{X}$ and $S$ can be used to show that

 where $\stackrel{d}{=}$ denotes equality in distribution.